-Cat Mahari’s practice is built from a richly layered body history, stemming from an archive of research and physical training with the intent of manifesting an intellectual, material, and informal grammar of liberation via documentation, video, and live performance.
-Through an examination of personal cultural markers and social genealogies, Cat explores the in-between of inner and outer environments.
+Cat Mahari’s practice is built from a richly layered body history, stemming from an archive of research, physical training, and intent to manifest an intellectual, material, and informal legacy of liberation through documentation.
+By examining personal marks and socio-genealogical maps, she explores inner and outer environments.

-Cat is a culture bearer of Hip Hop and House, and former member of the Krump family Gool, with a BFA in dance performance from the Conservatory of Music and Dance and an MA in Performance, Practice, and Research from the Royal Central School of Speech and Drama.
+Mahari is an active culture bearer of Hip Hop and House; former member of the Krump family Gool, with a BFA in dance performance from UMKC and MA in performance, practice, and research from RCCSD.